Pushed fronts of monostable reaction-diffusion-advection equations: Introduction

 The vector field $q(x,y)=(q_i(x,y))_{1\le i\le N}$ is of class $C^{0,\alpha}(\overline{\Omega})$ and divergence free $\nabla\cdot q=0$ in $\overline{\Omega}$.
 The nonlinearity $f(x,y,u)$ is continuous, of class $C^{0,\alpha}$ with respect to $(x,y)$ locally uniformly in $u\in \R$ and of class $C^{1,\alpha}$ with respect to $u$ locally uniformly in $(x,y)\in \overline{\Omega}$.
 We assume that $0$ and $1$ are zeroes of $f$, that is,

 This means that $0$ and $1$ are stationary solutions of \eqref{RD}.
-Notice that $0$ and $1$ could be more general stationary solutions and they here are taken without loss of generality, see \cite{H2008}.
+Notice that $0$ and $1$ could be more general stationary solutions and they here are taken without loss of generality, see \cite{H2008} for the transformation from general stationary solutions $p(x)$ and $q(x)$ to $0$ and $1$.
 The general framework of this work is under monostable nonlinearities.
 Therefore, to clarify this, we let $\mu_0$, $\mu_1$ be the principal eigenvalues and $\psi_0(x,y)$, $\psi_1(x,y)$ be the principal eigenfunctions of

 and

 respectively.
 Throughout this paper, we assume that $0$ and $1$ are linearly unstable and linearly stable respectively, that is,